achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Command Queue**
    Outgoing commands are now queued to prevent data loss.

+- **Expand "Ring to Open" Functionality to Apartment Doorbell** It is now possible to integrate the apartment doorbell with the "Ring to Open" automation when using a Nuki Smart Lock, offering even greater convenience and seamless access.

 ### 📝 Other Updates
 - **More Readable Log Messages**
    Log messages have been refined for improved clarity and readability.